 - NZ PAC has developed measures that describe goals to advocate for change in the area of obesity

 - The New Zealand Paediatric and Child Health Division Committee has successfully campaigned to remove sugary drinks in District Health Boards nationwide so they are no longer sold in hospitals

 The NZ PAC will continue leading on policy activities related to obesity.

 Pain is a critical issue affecting one in five Australians.
 The use of medications, and in particular opioids, is a significant concern.
 They are often not effective for chronic pain and in some cases can lead to addiction.

 We are actively promoting best practice for pain management to improve patient outcomes.
 This has involved more training opportunities for members, endorsing appropriate pain management guidelines, making submissions on regulation of pain medications, and providing expert opinion on pain management.

 E-health allows health care practitioners to act on accurate and up to date health care information when providing care to patients, and leads to improvements in the quality and efficiency of health care delivery.
-However, the current use of electronic patient records in Australia remains low (less so in New Zealand).

 Telehealth is the use of videoconferencing technologies to conduct a medical consultation and is usually used for patients located in outer regional, rural and remote locations.